After having been on the road for eleven years, I figured it would be a good time to reflect on our essentials in the recovery gear department.

 Read More: The Land Cruiser’s Ins & Outs

-Of course we have more gadgets in and around the Land Cruiser, but these are our favorite recovery tools that work best for us at this moment.
+Of course we have more gadgets in and around the Land Cruiser, but this is the recovery gear that work best for us at this moment.
 This may change in the future.
 When that happens I’ll update this post.
 In the meantime, please use the comment section below to share what recovery gear best for you.